Laser surgery for long sight

 I often wish I was long-sighted rather than short-sighted.

-But alas, as someone who’s afflicted by short-sightedness, I know that the above is just fantasy born out of wishful and grass-is-always-greener thinking.
+But alas, as someone who writes about refractive errors, I know that the above is just fantasy born out of wishful and grass-is-always-greener thinking.

 The reality of long sightedness is much less enjoyable and much, much more frustrating.